DefinitionThis section has been translated automatically.

 The nasal attenuated vaccine available for children and adolescents from 2 to 18 years of age is not effective against A/H1N1 viruses.

-Sufficient protection for the patient is available approximately 14 days after vaccination.
+Sufficient protection for the patient is provided approximately 14 days after vaccination.

-Until now, it was said that the active ingredient of the vaccination only lasts 3-4 months and therefore one should not be vaccinated too early.
-November was recommended as the optimal time, since typically the peak of the disease falls at about the beginning of February.
-There are now manufacturers' claims that the vaccine effect is 6 - 12 months.
+Previously, it was said that the vaccine's active ingredient only lasts for 3-4 months and that people should therefore not be vaccinated too early.
+November was recommended as the optimal time, as the peak of the disease typically falls around the beginning of February.
+In the meantime, manufacturers have stated that the vaccine is effective for 6 - 12 months.

 Indications for vaccination:

-- persons exposed to direct contact with birds and / or wild birds (here there is no protection against avian infection, but against double infection)
+- - Persons exposed to direct contact with birds and/or wild birds (no protection against avian infection, but against double infection)

-- in case of epidemics ALL patients should be vaccinated
+- - in the event of epidemics, ALL patients should be vaccinated

 The influenza virus is an RNA virus of the orthomyxovirus family.
 Based on the two antigens nucleoprotein (NP) and matrix antigen (M) located inside the virus, the virus is divided into the 3 types A, B and C. The types A and B are morphologically similar.